 1.0 Task Description

-This task consists of application of coating to a pipeline component by hand.
+This task consists of application of coating to a pipeline facility by hand.

 This task begins with determining the type of coating to be used.
 This task ends after all required information is documented per the operator’s procedure.